 The National Greenhouse Accounts are supported by company emissions measurement rules, legislated under the National Greenhouse and Energy Reporting (Measurement) Determination.
 These reporting rules are reviewed annually.
-The Department also releases official projections of environments and scenarios.
+The Department also releases official projections of Australia's greenhouse gas emissions annually.
+These projections forecast a range of policy environments and scenarios.